alexanderkoller/pergamon/bibtypst-styles.typ

     // TODO - make the other titles in printfield configurable as well

     // make sure these all play nice with none arguments
+    //

+    /// Wraps text in round brackets.
+The argument needs to be a function
+    /// that takes one argument (`str` or `content`) and returns `content`.
+    ///
+    /// It is essential that if the argument is `none`, the function must
+    /// also return `none`.
+This can be achieved conveniently with the `nn`
+    /// function wrapper, defined in `bibtypst-styles.typ`.
+    ///
+    /// -> function
     format-parens: nn(it => [(#it)]),

+    /// Wraps text in square brackets.
+The argument needs to be a function
+    /// that takes one argument (`str` or `content`) and returns `content`.
+    ///
+    /// It is essential that if the argument is `none`, the function must
+    /// also return `none`.
+This can be achieved conveniently with the `nn`
+    /// function wrapper, defined in `bibtypst-styles.typ`.
+    ///
+    /// -> function
     format-brackets: nn(it => [[#it]]),

+    /// Wraps text in double quotes.
+The argument needs to be a function
+    /// that takes one argument (`str` or `content`) and returns `content`.
+    ///
+    /// It is essential that if the argument is `none`, the function must
+    /// also return `none`.
+This can be achieved conveniently with the `nn`
+    /// function wrapper, defined in `bibtypst-styles.typ`.
+    ///
+    /// -> function
     format-quotes: nn(it => ["#it"]),

     volume-number-separator: ".",
     bibeidpunct: ",",
     bibpagespunct: ",",